 This post may contain affiliate links meaning I might earn a small commission if you click on the link to make a purchase but it doesn’t cost you anything.
 Thanks for your support!

-You can buy an item immediately at the lowest asking price.
-This means that the product is yours immediately if you’re willing to pay.
+You can straight up buy the item immediately at the lowest asking price.
+It’s straightforward because it’s yours as long as you’re willing to pay that amount.

 - 1 day

 - 30 days (what the system automatically sets to)